FindMySchool LogoFindMySchool

 Transport-wise, Kingsbury is a village setting where many families will combine walking, short drives, and local parking habits; the practical check is whether drop-off and pick-up patterns match your workday constraints, and whether wraparound places are reliably available.

-Reading as a potential pinch point.
-Key Stage 2 reading at the expected standard (59%) sits below maths (76%) and GPS (71%).
+• Key Stage 2 consistency as a pinch point.
+Expected-standard results are 60% in reading, maths and GPS.
 If your child finds reading hard, ask how early reading is taught and how older pupils are supported to catch up.

-Oversubscription reality.
-With just over two applications per place year, admission is competitive.
+• Oversubscription reality.
+Admission can be competitive.
 If you are outside the likely allocation area, have a realistic Plan B and check local alternatives early.

 Kingsbury Primary School offers a structured village-primary experience with clear safeguarding roles, wraparound childcare, and a curriculum intent that puts reading and vocabulary front and centre.
-Key Stage 2 outcomes show strengths, particularly in the combined reading, writing and maths measure relative to England, but the wider performance context and the most recent inspection judgement indicate a school still working to embed consistency in teaching and leadership impact.
+Current Key Stage 2 outcomes are mixed, and the wider performance context and the most recent inspection judgement indicate a school still working to embed consistency in teaching and leadership impact.

 Best suited to families who want a practical, community-based primary with wraparound care options, and who are comfortable asking detailed questions about how the school is improving teaching consistency and strengthening reading outcomes.

-The school has some positives, including above-England-average performance on the combined Key Stage 2 expected standard measure in 2024, and a Good judgement for behaviour and attitudes in the most recent inspection.
+The school has some positives, including a Good judgement for behaviour and attitudes in the most recent inspection.
 It was judged Require Improvement overall in June 2023, with quality of education and leadership and management identified as areas to strengthen, so it is sensible to visit and ask how improvement work is being embedded.

 Primary admissions are managed by Warwickshire County Council.
 The school directs families to apply through the council route, and allocation depends on the published admissions criteria.
 If you are trying to judge your likelihood of a place, use accurate distance checking and read the council’s criteria carefully.